-- 4. The council has delegated the review of the annual treasury management strategy to the Audit Committee.
-As such, all references to the council adopting the various requirements of a treasury management strategy in the following paragraphs, are delegated to the audit committee. - 5.
+- 4. The council has delegated the review of the annual Treasury Management Strategy to the Audit Committee.
+As such, all references to the council adopting the various requirements of a Treasury Management Strategy (TMS) in the following paragraphs, are delegated to the audit committee. - 5.
 The Local Government Act 2003 (the act) and subsequent regulations require the council to set out its annual strategy with regard to both borrowing and the repayment of external debt.
-This is set out in the borrowing strategy (section 4 of the attached TMSS). - 6.
+This is set out in the borrowing strategy (section 4 of the attached TMS). - 6.
 The council must also approve an annual investment strategy in compliance with government guidance on local government investments.
-Section 5 of the attached TMSS sets out the council's policy for managing its treasury investments and for giving priority to the security and liquidity of those investments.
+Section 5 of the attached TMS sets out the council's policy for managing its treasury investments and for giving priority to the security and liquidity of those investments. - 7.
+The act and subsequent regulations require the council to have regard to the Chartered Institute of Public Finance and Accountancy (CIPFA) Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code), and Treasury Management Practices (TMPs).

-- 7. The act and subsequent regulations require the council to have regard to the Chartered Institute of Public Finance and Accountancy (CIPFA) Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code), and Treasury Management Practices (TMPs). - 8.
-The council's constitution specifies that the Chief Financial Officer, namely the Director of Finance and section 151 officer, has responsibility for treasury management and all banking arrangements.
-This includes the development and review of the council's treasury management practices (TMPs), which detail the way in which the council delivers the treasury management strategy. - 9.
-The TMPs specifically cover the following areas: - TMP 1 Risk management. - TMP 2 Performance measurement. - TMP 3 Decision making and analysis. - TMP 4 Approved instruments, methods and techniques. - TMP 5 Organisation, clarity and segregation of responsibilities, and dealing arrangements. - TMP 6 Reporting requirements and management information arrangements. - TMP 7 Budgeting, accounting and audit arrangements. - TMP 8 Cash and cash flow management. - TMP 9 Money laundering. - TMP 10 -Training and qualifications. - TMP 11 Use of external service providers. - TMP 12 Corporate governance. - TMP 13 Non-treasury investments - 10.
-The TMPs have been reviewed in the preparation of the 2022-23 TMSS and no changes have been made. - 11.
-In accordance with TMP 6, the Audit Committee will receive an annual report on the compliance with the 2021-22 TMSS at its meeting in July 2022, and regular progress reports regarding the 2022-23 TMSS at the September 2022, November 2022 and March 2023 meetings.
+- 8. The council's constitution specifies that the Chief Financial Officer, namely the Director of Finance and section 151 officer, has responsibility for treasury management and all banking arrangements.
+This includes the development and review of the council's treasury management practices (TMPs), which detail the way in which the council delivers the Treasury Management Strategy.

+- 9. The TMPs specifically cover the following areas:

+- TMP 1 Risk management.

+- TMP 2 Performance measurement.

+- TMP 3 Decision making and analysis.

+- TMP 4 Approved instruments, methods and techniques.

+- TMP 5 Organisation, clarity and segregation of responsibilities, and dealing arrangements.

+- TMP 6 Reporting requirements and management information arrangements.

+- TMP 7 Budgeting, accounting and audit arrangements.

+- TMP 8 Cash and cash flow management.

+- TMP 9 Money laundering.

+- TMP 10 Training and qualifications.

+- TMP 11 Use of external service providers.

+- TMP 12 Corporate governance.

+- TMP 13 Non-treasury investments

+- 10. It is proposed to undertake a full review of the TMP's during 2023/24.
+No changes have been made prior to this report being published.

+- 11. In accordance with TMP 6, the Audit Committee will receive an annual report on the compliance with the 2022/23 TMS at its meeting in July 2023, and regular progress reports regarding the 2023/24 TMS at the September 2023, December 2023 and March 2024 meetings.